mikeblazanin/gcplyr/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Cut the build time for vignettes in half

+In previous resubmission (v1.0.0), I had:

 * Replaced all directed quotes in DESCRIPTION with undirected quotes

 * Changed links in README to be absolute